clearlydefined/clearlydefined/docs/charter.md

 decision is required, for example, when electing committers/curators, a vote is held using the following process:

-* A topic for voting is tabled by a curator by notifying all other curators.
+- A topic for voting is tabled by a curator by notifying all other curators;
-* Once tabled, curators may vote during an open voting period lasting no less than one working week.
-Voting will occur on an agreed to, mutually convenient, and open medium (e.g., email, GitHub issue, etc.)
+- Once tabled, curators may vote during an open voting period lasting no less than one working week.
+Voting will occur on an agreed to, mutually convenient, and open medium (e.g., email, GitHub issue, etc.);
-* A minimum of two positive (+1) votes and no negative (-1) votes carries the topic.
-Note that negative votes must be substantiated.
+- A minimum of two positive (+1) votes and no negative (-1) votes carries the topic.
+Note that negative votes must be substantiated;
-* Abstention (0) votes do not affect the outcome.
+- Abstention (0) votes do not affect the outcome.

 ## Recognition and promotion